methyl8/Challenge-10-Team-Profile-Generator/README.md

 ## Usage
 Run the following command from the terminal
 node index.js
-Generated README is output as my-team.html in /dist.
+Generated profile is output as my-team.html in /dist.
 Sample file is included in this repo.

 ## Example
 [Example Video](https://drive.google.com/file/d/1sHhVYA45a_bvNDhS0ex0KEtufQbQH0Ky/view) showing operation and passing class tests.